 Shady was imprisoned since March 2018, because of directing the music video for Egyptian artist Ramy Essam’s song Balaha.
 Shady didn’t have anything to do with the content of the song.
 As an award-winning filmmaker Shady was constantly working on Middle Eastern projects, and Balaha was just one of the many music videos that Shady directed in his career.
 Read more >

 On 31st of July 2018, Galal El-Behairy was sentenced to 3 years in prison and a 10 000 L.E. fine by the Military Court in Cairo, for his unpublished book of poetry, The Finest Women On Earth.
 Galal also faced charges in a Civilian Court case concerning Balaha, which he has been released from.
 However, he stays imprisoned, having been sentenced already in the Military Court.

 Web designer Mustafa Gamal has nothing to do with Balaha.
-One of his clients in 2015 was Ramy Essam – he only certified Ramy’s fan page on Facebook, and this was the only connection between him and Ramy.
-When Balaha was released in 2018, him and Ramy had not been in touch since 2015.
+One of his clients in 2015 was Ramy Essam – he had certified Ramy’s fan page on Facebook, and this had been the only connection between him and Ramy.
+After 4 years and 4 months in custody, Mustafa was released on July 8th 2022 as one of the prisoners pardoned on Eid Al-Adha.

 It is a song